microsoftarchive/data-pipeline-storm/docs/DesignConsiderations.md

 ```

 # Use Azure Redis Cache in java
-## How to install and run redis on windows?
+## How to install and run Redis on windows?

 1. Download [Redis on Windows]( https://github.com/MSOpenTech/redis)
 2. Start visual studio and open the redis-2.8\msvs\RedisServer.sln
 3. Build the solution
 4.	start the program

-## How to include redis jar to maven?
+## How to include Redis jar to maven?
 Add the following dependency to your POM

 ```